fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 node_modules
 ```

-Create a Heroku application with the command <i>heroku create</i>, create a Git repository in the application directory, commit the code and move it to Heroku with command <i>git push heroku master</i>.
+Create a Heroku application with the command <i>heroku create</i>, commit your code to the repository and move it to Heroku with command <i>git push heroku master</i>.

 If everything went well, the application works: